Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 the images, because the relevant information in order to know if we should steer harder or softer is the trajectory that we have been following before.

-TODO: Mention racing lines will make the model not know how to react near the border unless much more recovery data than normal data has been recorded, which is actually the other way around...
+Also, while I have recorded recovery data focusing just on how to steer the car back into the read, but not on how to get there at first, as I want the model not to learn that, I'm giving it that information with the normal "racing" laps, so the whole point of adding recovery data is probably lost.
+Even worse, on top of that, there is 4 times more normal laps than recovery data.

-For  the reasons I explained before, I decided not to implement these changes and just focus on trying to get better models by analyzing the data and further augmenting it, which didn't work out at the end anyway.
+For  the reasons I explained before and mainly a time restriction, I decided not to implement these changes nor record a completely new data set, and instead just focus on trying to get better models by analyzing the data and further augmenting it, which didn't work out at the end anyway.
 We will see why next.

+##### Other Issues

+While getting sample images for the write up, I even found some images of crashes that I recorded unintentionally:

+![Mountain Crash][image3]

 ##### Understanding the Data